AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/close12.md

  - 'close/1' : close an open stream
  - 'close/2' : close an open stream with options
 ---
-`close/1` — close an open stream

-`close/2` — close an open stream with options

 ## FORMS
 ```